All About Radiation: Radiation Exposure & Radiation Sickness

 Likewise, clinics and radiology focus on performing roughly 10 million nuclear medicine procedures in the United States every year.

-In such methods, doctors direct marginally radioactive substances to patients drawn to specific inside organs, such as the pancreas, kidney, thyroid, liver, or mind, to analyze clinical circumstances.
+In such methods, doctors administer marginally radioactive substances to patients drawn to specific internal organs, such as the pancreas, kidney, thyroid, liver, or brain, to analyze clinical circumstances.

 Academic and Scientific Applications